cloud-gov/product/OnboardingChecklist.md

   * [ ] Watch [The illustrated Children's Guide to Kubernetes](https://youtu.be/4ht22ReBjno)
   * [ ] Go through the [official tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
   * [ ] Read the cloud.gov guide for [troubleshooting k8s](https://cloud.gov/docs/ops/runbook/troubleshooting-kubernetes/)
-* [ ] Join [the cloud.gov operations notifications Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov-notifications), so you can see alert information if PagerDuty is unavailable
+* [ ] Join [the cloud.gov operations notifications Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov-notifications), so you can see alert information if OpsGenie is unavailable
 * Get familiar with our AWS setup
   * [ ] Read about [AWS onboarding](https://cloud.gov/docs/ops/aws-onboarding/)
   * [ ] Read about the [AWS CLI](https://aws.amazon.com/cli/)
 * [ ] Review the [daily maintenance tasks](https://cloud.gov/docs/ops/maintenance-list/) for when you're on support duty
+* [ ] Make sure that OpsGenie will alert you through at least one of these ways:
+  * [ ] Install/configure the app on the phone, go to the app settings, and change the alert for Low-Urgency alerts to actually alert you (make noise, vibrate, etc).
+  * [ ] Make sure that OpsGenie is set up to alert you via email, and make sure that when it sends you an alert, it gets into your inbox, not spam.
+If it gets into spam, releasing the spam seems to make it so that future emails will not make it there.

 ### Customer-specific items